jasonhemann/21FA-CS3800/exam2.md

 **Your Task**

+Specifically,

-Specifically, define a data representation for nsDFAs, and implement a language-preserving function `nsDFA->DFA` that, given
+* define a data representation for nsDFAs,

-* an nsDFA recognizing language $A$

-returns a DFA recognizing $A$. **You must implement this programmatically**.
+* implement a language-preserving function `nsDFA->DFA` that, given an nsDFA recognizing language $A$ returns a DFA recognizing $A$. **You must implement this programmatically**.
 That is, you should not write one-off solutions to pass our test cases, but instead write a programmatic transformation.
 We will verify this by manual code inspection.

+* a file `exam2-nsdfa2dfa.txt` describing your overall algorithm for solving this problem.
+You should walk us through your data types, your overall approach, the specific subroutines you implement to help solve this problem and the purposes of each, and any preconditions or invariants upon which you rely.
+I mean these specifically for the grammar transformation part; you do not need to e.g. recapitulate our XML format.

 **HINTS**:

-* **Be careful and uniformly map symbols from the first alphabet to the second**. $\Sigma\_1 \cap \Sigma\_2$ may be non-empty.

 * **Make sure and remember to write your data description for nsDFAs in your `README` file.**